rbisdorff/Digraph3/docSphinx/tutorial.rst

 1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\, \geq \,y)`;
 2. Consider the pairs in that order (ties are resolved by a lexicographic rule):

-   - if the next pair does not create a cycle with the pairs already blocked, block this pair;
+   - if the next pair does not create a *circuit* with the pairs already blocked, block this pair;
-   - if the next pair creates a cycle with the already blocked pairs, skip it.
+   - if the next pair creates a *circuit* with the already blocked pairs, skip it.

 With our didactic outranking digraph *g*, we get the following result.